yanqd0/docker-hugo/README.md

 | Alpine | 3.6     |
 | hugo   | 0.24    |

-It is welcome to remind me about update by [issue].
+It is welcome to remind me about updates by [issue].

 [issue]:https://github.com/yanqd0/docker-hugo/issues/new